 However, when using a conventional programming language, like C or C++ to encode such modules, an expert programmer is often required.
 Each new user starts a project from scratch, and occasionally it results in a bad program code structure revealing problems whenever the code needs to be extended or updated.
 To overcome such difficulties some tools propose uniform and easily modelling facilities for the learning modules.
-Such tools include Matlab^(c) [6] and SNNS (Stuttgart Neural Network Simulator) (c) [14] [13].
+Such tools include Matlab \odot [3] and SNNS (Stuttgart Neural Network Simulator) \odot [4] and [5].
 These tools are limited as far as the user interface aspects are concerned since these are often neglected.
-In addition, the tools do not support the design of several modular, hierarchic and complex structures of heterogeneous learning modules in the same environment as AFRANCi does.
+In addition, the tools do not support the design of several modular, hierarchic and complex structures of heterogeneous learning modules in the same environment as AFRANCI does.

-The AFRANCI tool [7] offers solutions for assembling and linking together graphically on the screen tel modules required to create large scale behaviour-based systems.
+The AFRANCI tool [6] offers solutions for assembling and linking together graphically on the screen the modules required to create large scale behaviourbased systems.
 In the development of AA applications there is the need to aggregate different kinds of behaviours working together to increase the complexity of behaviours.
 The user's choice is not restricted to low levels but is free to choose the suitable abstraction level.
-Another advantage of AFRANCI is the possibility of using external learning tools/algorithms such as the WEKA© [11] library to compose heterogeneous learning modules.
-The tool makes easily adjustable and extensible connection with WEKA learning modules without the user's perception.
+Another advantage of AFRANCI is the possibility of using external learning tools/algorithms such as the WEKA [7] library or CN2 induction algorithm [8] to compose heterogeneous learning modules.
+The tool makes easily adjustable and extensible connection with WEKA learning modules and CN2 without the user's perception.
 These aspects will be presented in Section 2.

-According to the proposed objectives, this work has enabled the development of a tool that can: a) support graphic designs of large and extensible behaviour-based architectures composed of heterogeneous clusters with cognitive processes; b) make available a wide set of varied functionalities of control modules; c) offer facilities and resources to interconnect several structures of external control processes so that they could communicate in a multienvironment; d) arrange learning modules in horizontal or vertical levels to insert new or substitute the previous agent characteristics by an adopted technique from software engineering [7] [12]; e) offer parallelized network training; f) automatically generate a ready-touse ANSI C open-source code from the screen.
+According to the proposed objectives, this work has enabled the development of a tool that can: a) support graphic designs of large and extensible behaviourbased architectures composed of heterogeneous clusters with cognitive processes; b) make available a wide set of varied functionalities of control modules; c) offer facilities and resources to interconnect several structures of external control processes so that they could communicate in a multi-environment; d) arrange learning modules in horizontal or vertical levels to insert new or substitute the previous agent characteristics by an adopted technique from software engineering [6] and [9]; e) offer parallelised network training; f) automatically generate a ready-to-use ANSI C++ open-source code from the screen.

-The contribution of this paper goes beyond a object-oriented implementation of ideas [10].
-It addresses abilities, specialisations and policies to accomplish specific tasks in an Autonomous Agent setting by using a multistrategy learning in order to achieve complex We offer a scalable modelling behaviours. and parallel environments with the purpose of speeding up behaviour agent simulations.
-Furthermore, the tool is a valuable contribution to users without knowledge about deep programming language and learning modules because it offers high level of abstraction and automatic creation of source-code, as observed in 5.
+The contribution of this paper goes beyond a object-oriented implementation of ideas.
+It addresses abilities, specialisations and policies to accomplish specific tasks in an Autonomous Agent setting by using a multi-strategy learning in order to achieve complex behaviours.
+We offer a scalable modelling and parallel environments with the purpose of speeding up behaviour agent simulations.
+Furthermore, the tool is a valuable contribution to users without knowledge about deep programming language and learning modules because it offers high level of abstraction and automatic creation of source-code, as observed in Section 5.

 The rest of the paper is organised as follows.
-Section 2 presents the tool to design behaviour structures or interconnected architecture in order to achieve the best agent performance.
-Experiments, results and discussion are showed in Section 5.
-Section 6 presents an overview of AFRANCI architectures and how it handles the generated system's modules.
-Finally, some conclusions are presented in Section 7.
+Section 2 presents an overview of AFRANCI architectures and how it handles the generated system's modules.
+Section 3 describes how to design behaviour structures in the interconnected architecture in order to achieve the best agent performance.
+The use of wrappers is described in Section 4.
+Experiments, results and discussion are presented in Section 5.
+Related work is presented in Section 6.
+Finally, some conclusions are drawn in the last section.